Chart Color Schemes

 Iluka faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.3%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.5%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 8.5%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
 Vocational credentials are prominent, with 43.3% of residents aged 15+ holding them - advanced diplomas account for 9.8% and certificates for 33.5%.

 School and university attendance comprises 17.5% of the community, including 6.8% in primary education, 5.9% in secondary education, and 1.0% pursuing tertiary education.